 Sia

-Sia moved to New York City in 2005 and toured the United States.
+Sia moved to New York City in 2005 and toured the US.
 Her fourth and fifth studio albums, Some People Have Real Problems and We Are Born, were released in 2008 and 2010 respectively, and both were certified gold by the Australian Recording Industry Association and attracted wider notice than her earlier albums.
 Uncomfortable with her growing fame, she took a hiatus from performing and focused on songwriting for other artists, producing successful collaborations "Titanium" (with David Guetta), "Diamonds" (for Rihanna), "Wild Ones" (with Flo Rida) and "Pretty Hurts" (for Beyoncé).

-In 2014, Sia broke through as a solo recording artist when her sixth studio album, 1000 Forms of Fear, debuted at No. 1 in the U.S. Billboard 200 and generated the top-ten single "Chandelier" and a trilogy of music videos she co-directed, starring child dancer Maddie Ziegler.
-Since then, she has usually worn a wig that obscures her face to protect her privacy.
-Sia's seventh studio album, This Is Acting (2016), spawned her first Billboard Hot 100 number one single, "Cheap Thrills".
-That year she also began her Nostalgic for the Present Tour, which incorporated dancing by Ziegler and others, and other performance art elements.
-Sia's eighth studio album, Everyday Is Christmas, was released in 2017.
-In 2019, Labrinth, Sia and Diplo released an album, LSD.
-Sia has written many songs for films.
-She released her feature film directorial debut, Music, in 2021 to generally negative reviews, alongside an album, Music – Songs from and Inspired by the Motion Picture.
-Her tenth album, Reasonable Woman, was released in May 2024.
+Sia's sixth studio album, 1000 Forms of Fear, debuted atop the US Billboard 200, generating the top-ten single "Chandelier" and a trilogy of music videos she co-directed, starring child dancer Maddie Ziegler.
+Her seventh album, This Is Acting (2016), spawned the Billboard Hot 100 number-one single, "Cheap Thrills".
+In 2016, she also began her Nostalgic for the Present Tour, which incorporated dancing by Ziegler and others, and other performance art elements.
+After releasing the Christmas album Everyday Is Christmas (2017), Sia, Diplo and Labrinth released a collaborative studio album, LSD (2019).
+Her tenth album, Reasonable Woman, was released in 2024.

 Biography from the Wikipedia article Sia.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.